Webpage Updated Thursday August 12, 2021

 The Nuestra Señora de Atocha was added to the Guinness Book of World Records 2014 as the most valuable shipwreck to be recovered, it was carrying roughly 40 tons of gold and silver, and 32 kilograms (71 lb.) of emeralds and valuable minerals.

 In the late 1960’s before Cancun was developed into a tourist destination, Kinser was SCUBA diving in Cozumel, Quintana Roo, Mexico.
-Kinser ask the Mexican Dive Master, “where is the nearest hyperbaric chamber?”
+Kinser recalls asking the Mexican Dive Master, “where is the nearest hyperbaric chamber on the island?”
 The Dive Master smiles and responded, “on the other side of the island, El Cementerio.”
-The Dive Master also thought a SCUBA Dive Table Chart was used to convert USD’s to Mexican pesos.
+The Dive Master also thought a SCUBA Dive Table Chart was used by Gringo’s to convert USD’s to Mexican pesos.

 Kinser speared a 5’ barracuda in the belly on Palancar Reef, certainly not a clean, quick kill, lots of blood and thrashing around.
 The Mexican Dive Master was very upset with the messy kill!

-He taught Kinser, “when spearing fish in open sea water, never spear a fish in the belly… head shots, quick kills only gringo!… THRASHING WOUNDED FISH, NOISE, BLOOD IN THE WATER ATTRACTS AND EXCITES SHARKS!
-I never forgot that valuable lesson.
+He taught Kinser, “when spearing fish in open sea water, never spear a fish in the belly… head shots, quick kills only Gringo!… THRASHING WOUNDED FISH, NOISE, BLOOD IN THE WATER ATTRACTS AND EXCITES SHARKS!
+Kinser never forgot that valuable lesson.

 Barracuda are curious fish.
 When hunting barracuda, be very still and decrease your breathing rate to produce less bubbles.
 Barracuda will swim toward you.
-When it is close within killing range, it will turn its head to the left or right to take a close look at you.
+When it is close within killing range, it will stop, turn its head to the left or right to take a close look at you with 1 eye.
 That is the moment to take the head-shot.
 Always try to make a quick kill.

 See more Kinser Bio visit – https://oxyedge-chum.com/history/